The David Sheldrick Wildlife Trust

 David Sheldrick Wildlife Trust

-The David Sheldrick Wildlife Trust is an orphan rescue and rehabilitation program.
+A must-visit when in Nairobi, the David Sheldrick Wildlife Trust(DSWT) is an orphan rescue and rehabilitation program.
 It is an organization that promotes conservation, preservation, wildlife and habitat protection.

 DSWT provides food, clothing, shelter and medication to orphan elephants.
-They hand raise the orphans till they are of age to be reintegrated into the wild Tsavo National Park.
+They hand-raise the orphans till they are of age to be reintegrated into the wild Tsavo National Park.
 DSWT is not only a harbour for elephants, there are other animal species such as giraffes and rhinos.

 Getting there